yuichiis/rindow-openblas-ffi/README.md

 If you really want to use the pthread version of OpenBLAS, please switch to the serial version of rindow-matlib.

+There are no operational mode conflicts with OpenBLAS on Windows.

 And then set it up using composer.
 ```shell